zchee/neovim-wiki/Plugin-UI-architecture.md

-(The features described here are not all implemented)

 A contributing factor to legacy Vim's huge codebase is its explicit support for dozens of widget toolkits for GUI interfaces.
 Neovim avoids that by delegating GUI implementation to external clients.
 The client(s) control the Neovim `nvim`